Peripheral Nerve Radiofrequency Ablation

 What is Peripheral Nerve Radiofrequency Ablation (RFA)?

 Peripheral nerve radiofrequency ablation (RFA) is a minimally invasive procedure that pain doctors use to treat chronic pain.
-The technique applies heat to disrupt the nerve tissue causing pain.
-RFA targets the peripheral nervous system, which sends pain signals to the brain, offering long-lasting relief from conditions such as neck, back, and knee pain.
-Doctors typically recommend this treatment when other options like nerve blocks or steroid injections have not been effective.
-Pain specialists in Phoenix, Scottsdale, Gilbert, and Mesa, AZ, often use RFA to help their patients find lasting relief.
+The technique applies heat to disrupt the nerve tissue responsible for pain.
+RFA targets the peripheral nervous system, which transmits pain signals to the brain, offering long-lasting relief from conditions such as neck, back, knee, or chest wall pain.

 Why is Peripheral Nerve RFA Performed?